 If you have a limited company, contributing to a pension can bring significant tax advantages.
 Pension contributions can be treated as an allowable business expense and offset against your company’s corporation tax bill.

-Whilst Entrepreneur’s Relief offers an attractive tax benefit to individuals (subject to certain criteria) and is available on business sales at 10% up to a value of £1m, it’s worth remembering that this money has already been subject to Corporation Tax at 19% and so the net proceeds are 90% of 81%, giving an effective tax rate of 27.1% - a considerable slice of your hard-earned profit.
+Whilst Business Asset Disposal Relief (BADR) Relief offers an attractive tax benefit to individuals (subject to certain criteria) and is available on business sales at 10% up to a value of £1m, it’s worth remembering that this money has already been subject to Corporation Tax and so the net proceeds are reduced and can take a considerable slice of your hard-earned profit.

 If you run your own business, you can make personal contributions to a pension or you can make contributions through your company, with both options bringing significant tax advantages.
 For Company Directors, there are numerous benefits of doing so in terms of tax and control: -

 - Company Directors have a range of sophisticated options available to them, over and above those offered by a default Auto Enrolment employee scheme

 - Contributions for Directors can be made by the Company as an Employer Contribution

 - Company Directors have the ability to control the timing and amount of contributions

 - Pension contributions are deductible against Corporation Tax